MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - Make sure that the content type is supported.
 Currently, in Standard Release, Delve shows PDF, Word, Excel and PowerPoint files, and videos that have been uploaded to Microsoft 365 Video.

-- Check when the document was added to Microsoft 365.
+- Check when the document was added to Office 365.
 It can take up to 24 hours for new documents to show up in Delve.

 ### Users are concerned that private or sensitive documents are available in Delve
 <a name="BKMK_DelveHide"> </a>